List of The Legend of Zelda: Ocarina of Time characters: Conception and development

 Inspiration for the characters in Ocarina of Time came from a variety of sources, including J. R. R. Tolkien, whose Hobbit race served as the basis for the Deku Scrubs.
 Shigeru Miyamoto also said that the characters were partially inspired by the American television series Twin Peaks.
 Miyamoto wanted various characters to fulfill certain roles, citing Kaepora Gaebora being a "grandfather figure" and for girl characters like Saria and Malon to be included since Link is a boy.
 In a 1999 interview Miyamoto said he focuses less on plot and more on making the cast interesting, feeling that the characters are the most interesting part of a The Legend of Zelda game.
 The game has more than 60 characters, with each taking about 2-3 days to create.
 Character designer Yoshiki Haruhana recounts a fellow staff member saying that the characters he makes, such as Dampé the Gravekeeper, are freaks, though he notes that this is not his intention.
 Character designer Satoru Takizawa noted that they intended to make them feel real, and thus gave them interesting and realistic animations.
 Takizawa also noted that character creation was difficult, as he was worried about changing the initial character designs too much, The game made references through its characters to earlier games; for example, the six sages other than Princess Zelda are named after towns from Zelda II: The Adventure of Link, and Malon and Talon are based on Marin and Tarin from The Legend of Zelda: Link's Awakening.

 Main characters

 Link

 is the main protagonist of The Legend of Zelda: Ocarina of Time and The Legend of Zelda series as a whole.
 This incarnation of Link is designated as the Hero of Time.
-He reappears and as a supporting character in Twilight Princess as The Hero's Shade, with his spirit training the protagonist, his descendant the Hero of Twilight (also named Link).
+He reappears as the protagonist of Majora's Mask and as a supporting character in Twilight Princess as The Hero's Shade, with his spirit training the protagonist, his descendant the Hero of Twilight (also named Link).